David Bentley: International career

 Bentley played for the England under-15 and under-16 teams, captained the England under-18 team and played for the England under-21 team.
 He recorded eight caps and four goals with the under-21 team, He was the first Englishman to score at the new Wembley Stadium in a match against the Italy under-21 team on 24 March 2007.

 In May 2007, following an impressive 2006–07 season for Blackburn, Bentley was called up for the England B international at Turf Moor for a match against Albania.
 After naming him as a starter, England manager Steve McClaren said Bentley had the potential to become England's "new David Beckham".
 In that match, Bentley provided the cross for Stewart Downing's first goal and was involved in the buildup to Downing's second in the 3–1 victory for England.
 He received the man of the match award for his performance.
 The next day, he was named in McClaren's 26-man full England squad for the friendly match against Brazil and the UEFA Euro 2008 qualifier against Estonia.

 In June 2007, Bentley was called up to the England under-21 squad for the 2007 UEFA European Under-21 Championship in the Netherlands.
 However, he pulled out of the squad citing fatigue, and England under-21 manager Stuart Pearce questioned the midfielder's commitment to the national squad.
 This withdrawal led to Bentley being excluded from the senior England squad for the friendly against Germany, but he was selected for the UEFA Euro 2008 qualifiers against Israel and Russia.
 He made his senior debut when he came on as a substitute for Shaun Wright-Phillips against Israel, but was jeered by some of the fans due to his previous refusal to play for the under-21 team.
+Bentley has since revealed that he was instructed by Blackburn to make himself unavailable due to having just completed a full season with Domestic, European and International appearances, as well as a July start to the 2007-08 season for the UEFA Intertoto Cup.

 Bentley started for England for the first time in the friendly against Switzerland on 6 February 2008.

 Style of play

 Most often Bentley played as a right winger, but he could also play as a central midfielder or a second striker.
-When at Arsenal, Bentley was slated to play in the second striker role.
+When at Arsenal, Bentley was stated to play in the second striker role.